Microsoft 365 Copilot Chat

 Remember: It is an assistant.
 Employees remain responsible for reviewing outputs, verifying important information, and following System Office guidance.

-Use caution: Do not assume every Copilot feature shown in Microsoft documentation or training materials is available in your account.
+Use caution: Do not assume every Copilot feature shown in Microsoft documentation, videos, or another employee’s account is available in your account.

 Which account should I use?